mghosh00/BasicNeuralNetwork/pyNeuralNetwork/README.md

 to pip install the package.

 ## Creating an example
 There are a few different ways of creating an example.
-In this section, we demonstrate creating a new directory in the `examples` folder, but if you prefer
+In this section, we demonstrate creating a new directory in the `pyNeuralNetwork/examples` folder, but if you prefer
-`jupyter notebook`, see `examples/notebooks/circle/circle.ipynb` for a different walkthrough.
+`jupyter notebook`, see `pyNeuralNetwork/examples/notebooks/circle/circle.ipynb` for a different walkthrough.

-Here, we use `examples/diagonals` as our example, which has data in the $x-y$ plane split into 4 classes for North, East, South and West.
+Here, we use `pyNeuralNetwork/examples/diagonals` as our example, which has data in the $x-y$ plane split into 4 classes for North, East, South and West.
-First, create a directory named `diagonals` in the `examples` folder (or in your own new folder if you prefer).
+First, create a directory named `diagonals` in the `pyNeuralNetwork/examples` folder (or in your own new folder if you prefer).

 ### Generating data
 Next, you can either use one of the helper classes to generate some data, or use your own.
 We demonstrate both ways below.